ballerburg9005/bashflashcards/README.md

 	#comments
 	word1	meaning, meaning, meaning
-	word2[:space:]+meaning,meaning,meaning
+	word2[:space:]\+meaning,meaning,	meaning
 	...

 The script will shuffle the words and then ask for them, with wrong answers being shuffled and appended at the end.

-It will detect the right or wrong answer even if it is merely spelled in ASCII and also if it contains at most one typo.
+It will detect the right or wrong answer, even if you only use ASCII characters and also if it contains at most one typo.

 Example: